 – People with data and numbers tend to control conversations and win arguments, because most people like certainty.
 Usually nobody gets fired for being rational, and most people are terrified of looking silly and stupid.

-– The problem with using “data” to guide every decision with rigorous

-  rationality, is that your models of the world are wrong.
-You will never have

-  enough information to accurately capture how humans work.
+– The problem with using “data” to guide every decision with rigorous rationality, is that your models of the world are wrong.
+You will never have enough information to accurately capture how humans work.

-  – Every punter who buys an advertised product asks himself one question,

-  what has this bastard got to lose if he rips me off?
-If the bastard has an

-  expensive reputation, he’s more fragile and therefore more trustworthy.
+– Every punter who buys an advertised product asks himself one question, what has this bastard got to lose if he rips me off?
+How much do I trust him?
+If the bastard has an expensive reputation, he’s more fragile and therefore more trustworthy.

 – Human behaviour is very non-linear.

 - Centrifugal regulator for steam engines: the maths explaining how the device worked came in decades after the device was already successfully deployed.
 Even though it’s a very simple device.

 - Miracle on the Hudson – flight captain used his experience and instinctive heuristics to make decision to land the plane on the river, and only later it was proved that his choices were correct.

 - “Arithmocracy” coined by Anthony Tasgal.
 Great word.